Please note: Call center hours expanded to open at 8:00 am EDT to better serve our clients.

 The solo 401(k) (or individual (k)) is perfect for those who are a boss of one.
 If the plan will only cover you and perhaps your spouse, then you should consider a solo 401(k).

 A solo 401(k) generally operates like a standard 401(k), but the individual (k) allows you to contribute up to $57,000 in 2020 with a $6,000 catch-up contribution possible if you are over the age of 50.
 This is a great plan if you really want to — or can — save aggressively for your retirement every year, or during the years when your business is very successful.
 You can also utilize the same benefits through a solo IRA model instead if you prefer that option.

 Just remember that it is a solo plan and you cannot secure one if you have any employees.
 You should also know that contribution limits are tied to the person and not the plan.
 As such, you will be subject to contribution limits placed by any other plan you or your spouse may carry.

 If you’re just beginning your career or your potential savings capacity is limited, the traditional IRA or Roth IRA may be the way to go.
 The plans have a contribution limit of $6,000 in 2020 with a $1,000 catch-up contribution possible if you’re over 50.

 The traditional IRA is the simpler of the two, with no contribution or income requirements.
 It is an individual plan: there are no employee options tied to it.

 If you are considering a Roth IRA, you will pay taxes on the funds you commit to the plan.
 However, you will be able to withdraw your money in retirement free of federal taxes.
-These benefits only begin after you’ve owned the account for at least five years, and you are not withdrawing the money until you are at least 59 and a half years old.
+These benefits only begin after you’ve owned the account for at least five years, and you are not withdrawing the money until you are at least 59 1/2 years old.